parsaps2011/parsaps2011/README.md

 - 📫 How to reach me **parsa.ps2011@gmail.com**

-- Did you know that I have won lots of Trophies 🏆🏆🏆
+- 🎖️ I have won lots of Trophies 🏆🏆🏆

 - ⚡ Fun fact **I'm only 14!**